SlugEnt/VaultAPI/README.md

 This is still very much a beta product and only implements a subset of the full Vault backend functionality, but probably the backends that most users would initially be looking for.

-It has been Unit tested against Vault version 1.0.1 (Latest as of January 2019).
+It has been Unit tested against Vault version 1.2.3 (Latest as of November 1st 2019).

 ## Implemented Functionality
 This library is very much a Work In Process.
 The core modules that we needed to use have been implemented.
 Following is the status of the backends